James McCalmont

 Colonel James Martin McCalmont (23 May 1847 – 2 February 1913) was a British Army officer and Conservative, later Irish Unionist, politician.

 Early life and education

-McCalmont was born in May 1847, second and final son of James McCalmont (1819–1849), JP, DL for County Antrim, and his wife Emily Anne Martin (1827–1901).
+McCalmont was born in Abbeylands, Belfast on 23 May 1847, the second and final son of James McCalmont (1819–1849), JP, DL for County Antrim, and his wife Emily Anne Martin (1827–1901).
 His older brother was Major-General Sir Hugh McCalmont, Member of Parliament for North Antrim from 1895 to 1899.
 Both he and his brother were educated at Eton College.

 Military career

 After leaving Eton, McCalmont joined the 8th Hussars as a Cornet in 1866.
 He was promoted to Lieutenant in 1869, then Captain in 1871.
 He retired from the Hussars in 1874, in order to pursue a career in politics.
 Two years later, he resumed his career as a Lieutenant with the Denbighshire Hussars and was re-promoted to captain in 1877.
 During this time, he served as A.D.C. to The Duke of Marlborough, Viceroy of Ireland, and his successor Earl Cowper.
 McCalmont resigned his commission again in 1883.
 He was made an honorary Colonel to the Antrim Artillery in the 1890s.